iturdikulov/notes/Neovim.md

 List buffers
 ?
-`:buffers` - built-in command, `:Telescope buffers` - telescope command
+`:buffers` - built-in command
+`:Telescope buffers` - telescope command, or `M-b` hotkey.

 Switch to buffer
 ?
 `:b <buffer name>` or `:b <buffer number>`

+Create new scratch buffer::`:enew`

 ### Windows

 You can use vim motion keys to navigate between open windows, for example to navigate to left window?
 ?
 `C-w h`
+So moving between windows can be done with `C-w` followed by `h/j/k/l` for left/down/up/right navigation respectively.

 split open file::`:sp f`